eventespresso/event-espresso-core/docs/A--Best-Practices/php-standards.md

 ### Class Property Method and Property Schema

+Note: this only applies to legacy method and property naming- all new methods and properties should follow [Formatting Overview](#Formatting Overview).

 All private or protected properties or methods are prefixed with an underscore.
 Example Property: `$this->_property`.
 Example method: `function _method()`.

 All public properties or methods are not prefixed with an underscore.
 Example property: `$this->property`.
 Example method: `function method() {}`.

 ### File Naming Schema

+Note: this only applies to legacy file naming- all new classes should be the class' name followith `.php`.

 File Type | Schema | Description | Example
 --------- | ------ | ----------- | -------